Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 Components that are responsible for sending message to HMI:

 - `void SendMessageToHMI (SPtr<HMIMessage>)`: Send message to HMI (Put in queue for sending)
-- `size_t GetNumberMessagesInQueue ()`: Return amount of messages that queed for sending to HMI, but not sent yet
+- `size_t GetNumberMessagesInQueue ()`: Return amount of messages that queued for sending to HMI, but not yet sent
 - `void RemoveMessagesByIds (vector<id>)`: Removes certain messages from queue for sending to HMI

 The components work in async mode.
-Calling `SendMessageToHMI` actually puts a message in the queue for sending to HMI.
+Calling `SendMessageToHMI` actually puts a message to the queue for sending to HMI.

 #### Transport Layer

 Transport layer is the most significant part of **SDL adapter**.
-For entire transport type should be implemented the following list of interfaces:
+The following list of interfaces should be implemented for each transport type:
  - TransportAdapter
  - ServerConnectionFactory
  - DeviceScanner

 ##### TransportAdapter
-Class is responsible for sending data to a device and receiving data.
+Class is responsible for sending/receiving data to/from device.

  - `void Init()` : initialize Transport Adapter functionality
  - `void Terminate()` : terminate communication with device, close connection.
  - `void AddListener(TransportAdapterListener)` : add Listener for Transport adapter events.
 TransportAdapter should notify listener about events.
- - ` Error SearchDevices()` : Start searching fore devices.
+ - ` Error SearchDevices()` : Start searching for devices.
 List of new devices will be supplied in TransportAdapterListener::onDeviceListUpdated callback.
  - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific application on Device.
  - `Error SendData(DeviceUID, ApplicationHandle, data)` : Send data to specific application on Device.
  - `DeviceList GetDeviceList()` : Get list of devices, handled by Transport adapter